splorp/tersus/readme.txt

 Tersus is an exercise in publishing template minimalism.

 Why create yet another theme?
-Well, as nearly close to perfect as Elliot Jay Stocks' Starkers theme is, we really wanted to tweak things a bit further.
+As clean looking and stripped down as some themes are, we honestly wanted to take things quite a bit further.

 Tersus was originally called Simplicity, a name that was suggested prior to the discovery of a WordPress theme